-The square box symbol (\square) is intended to indicate therapeutic alternatives to the listed medicine that may be considered for selection in national essential medicines lists.
+The square box symbol (\Box) is intended to indicate therapeutic alternatives to the listed medicine that may be considered for selection in national essential medicines lists.
 Alternatives may be individual medicines, or multiple medicines within a pharmacological class or chemical subgroup, defined at the 4th level of the Anatomical Therapeutic Chemical (ATC) classification, which have similar clinical effectiveness and safety.
 The listed medicine should be the example of the class or subgroup for which there is the best evidence for effectiveness and safety.
 In some cases, this may be the first medicine that is licensed for marketing; in other instances, subsequently licensed compounds may be safer or more effective.
 Where there is no difference in terms of efficacy and safety data, the listed medicine should be the one that is generally available at the lowest price, based on international drug price information sources.
+Not all square box listings are applicable to medicine selection for children.
 A square box is not used to indicate alternative generic brands of the same small molecule medicines, nor alternative biosimilars of biological medicines.
 However, the selection and use of quality-assured generics and biosimilars of essential medicines at country level is recommended.